SourceDiver42/plyoung.github.io/pages/blox/blox-property-manager.md

 The getter button allows you to bind to the member which will be used when you want to the value from this property.

 The setter buttons allows you to bind to the member which will be used when you change the value of this property.
+The Properties Manager will set the Blackboard value called `value`.
+You can use this value with setters to restore a value the Properties Manager saved before.
+See Data Providers to learn more about the [Blackboard](blox-databinding.html#blackboard).

 **Be careful** with the kind of properties you bind to.
 If you get an error during the Databinding Initialize then you are probably trying to bind to something which is not ready to be read from by the time the property manager is starting up (which happens very early in game startup).